The Life of Gautama Buddha

 092: The Gods decorate Bodhi Trees hoping the Bodhisattva will sit there

 The gods now prepare 84,000 Bodhi Trees, with different degrees of excellence and magnificence, in the hope that the Bodhisattva will sit under his tree.
-The Bodhisattva uses his powers of concentration so it seems to their makers that he is sitting under all the trees.
+The Bodhisattva uses his powers of concentration so it seems to their makers that he is sitting under the tree they had prepared.

 In the panel we see just five of the trees, and the gods preparing the spaces around them with fragrant incense and flowers.